FIWARE/tutorials.NGSI-LD/docs/subscriptions.md

-This application will make use of two FIWARE components - the [Orion-LD Context Broker](https://fiware-orion.readthedocs.io/en/latest/)and the [IoT Agent for UltraLight 2.0](https://fiware-iotagent-ul.readthedocs.io/en/latest/).
+This application will make use of two FIWARE components - the [Orion-LD Context Broker](https://fiware-orion.readthedocs.io/en/latest/)and the [IoT Agent for JSON](https://fiware-iotagent-json.readthedocs.io/en/latest/).
 Usage of any NGSI-LD Context Broker is sufficient for an application to qualify as _“Powered by FIWARE”_.

 Currently, the Orion-LD Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep